 Lawsuit filed for Investors with substantial Losses in Caribou Biosciences, Inc. (NASDAQ: CRBU) shares announced by the Shareholders Foundation

-/EIN News/ -- SAN DIEGO, Feb.
-10, 2023 (GLOBE NEWSWIRE) -- The Shareholders Foundation, Inc. announces that a lawsuit was filed for certain investors in Caribou Biosciences, Inc. (NASDAQ: CRBU) shares.
+SAN DIEGO, Feb.
+10, 2023 (GLOBE NEWSWIRE) -- The Shareholders Foundation, Inc. announces that a lawsuit was filed for certain investors in Caribou Biosciences, Inc. CRBU shares.

-Investors who suffered losses in excess of $200,000 with shares of Caribou Biosciences, Inc. (NASDAQ: CRBU) have certain options and there are short and strict deadlines running.
+Investors who suffered losses in excess of $200,000 with shares of Caribou Biosciences, Inc. CRBU have certain options and there are short and strict deadlines running.
 Deadline: April 11, 2023.
 NASDAQ: CRBU investors should contact the Shareholders Foundation at mail@shareholdersfoundation.com or call +1(858) 779 - 1554.

 On February 10, 2023, a lawsuit was filed against Caribou Biosciences, Inc. The plaintiff alleges that the Offering Documents the were issued in connection with the Company's July 23, 2021 IPO were negligently prepared and, as a result, contained untrue statements of material fact or omitted to state other facts necessary to make the statements made not misleading and were not prepared in accordance with the rules and regulations governing their preparation.
 Additionally, the plaintiff alleges that between July 23, 2021 and December 9, 2022, the Defendants made materially false and misleading statements regarding the Company's business, operations, and prospects.